01 of 06

 05 of 06

-Now that the mango is scored into bite-size pieces (or chunks or slices), turn the flesh side out so each section of scored mango sticks out.
-At this point, you could go ahead and bite off each piece and eat away.
+Now that the mango is scored into pieces, turn the flesh inside out so each section of scored mango sticks out.
+At this point, if you are just eating the fruit yourself, you could go ahead and bite off each piece.

-For a more formal use of mango, see the next step.Continue to 6 of 6 below.
+For a more formal use of mango, you need to cut off the mango cubes.Continue to 6 of 6 below.

 06 of 06